ordepdev/ordepdev.github.io/_posts/2017-12-26-test-driven-developers.md

 problem-solving and software design skills to our peers, right?
 So, why should we write not-so-beautiful testing code?
-I will not extend to much on code reviews (that's a topic for another article), but it is really important to be critic with the test's code quality.
+I will not extend to much on code reviews (that's a topic for another article), but it is really important to be a critic with the test's code quality.
 All of this while making sure that we're asserting the critical points, and most of all, we need to contribute to a blazing fast test suite.
-A well designed test case/suite is much more easier to read, understand and evolve.
+A well-designed test case/suite is much easier to read, understand and evolve.

 ### 4. Test suites must be consistent.